odurgaprasad/You-Know-The-Work-Assignment/README.md

 # You-Know-The-Work-Assignment

-This is an HTML code that creates a webpage.
-The webpage includes a header with links to external CSS and JavaScript files.
-The body of the webpage is divided into three sections using the Bootstrap grid system.
-The first section is the profile section, which includes the name, profession, and a brief description of the person.
-The second section is the work section, which includes a list of the person's work experience with brief descriptions.
-The third section is the skills and awards section, which includes a list of skills with ratings and awards received.
+This is an HTML code for a resume webpage.
+The webpage includes a container with three rows, each row containing two columns.

+The first row includes a profile section with an icon of a user, followed by the name and profession of the individual.
+The second column in this row contains a brief description of the individual and their address, phone number, and website.

+The second row contains a work section with an icon of a briefcase, followed by three different job experiences listed chronologically, starting from the most recent.
+Each job experience is listed with a year range, followed by the job title, and a brief job description.

+The third row includes a skills and awards section with an icon of a clipboard, followed by a list of skills in the first column, and a corresponding set of points in the second column to rate the proficiency of the individual in each skill.

-The HTML code uses Font Awesome for icons and Bootstrap for layout and styling.
-It also uses custom CSS from a separate file, style.css, to modify the Bootstrap styles and add additional custom styles.
+The HTML code uses Bootstrap and Font Awesome for styling and icons.
+The CSS file "index.css" is linked to this HTML code to customize the webpage's layout and design.